abdusoli/abdusoli/README.md

-# Hi, I'm Abdusoli 👋

-I'm a Software Engineer with over 5 years of experience in backend development and Big Data technologies.
+## Hi, I'm Abdusoli 👋, Software Engineer with over 5 years of experience in backend development and Big Data technologies.

 ## About Me
 - **Experience**: 5+ years in backend development and Big Data.